 - Device Design and Testing

-Digital tools such as virtual reality (VR), digital twins, and artificial intelligence (AI) are revolutionizing how medical devices are conceptualized and refined.
+Digital tools, including virtual reality (VR), digital twins, and artificial intelligence (AI), are revolutionizing the conceptualization and refinement of medical devices.
 For instance:

 - Digital Twins: These virtual replicas, created using data from the physical device, enable engineers to simulate real-world scenarios, allowing for precise modifications before creating physical prototypes.
-This technology allows for ‘testing’ a device in a virtual environment, reducing the need for physical prototypes and speeding up the design process.
+This technology enables ‘testing’ a device in a virtual environment, thereby reducing the need for physical prototypes and accelerating the design process.
 As detailed by Materialise, digital twins can significantly reduce development time while improving product quality.

-- Rapid Prototyping: Technologies like 3D printing allow for swift iterations, drastically reducing time to market.
+- Rapid Prototyping: Technologies like 3D printing enable swift iterations, drastically reducing the time to market.
 Creanova discusses how these technological advancements are changing the design processes in the medical device industry.

 - Clinical Trials